 - On average, 150,000 new small businesses are created in Canada each year, but only about half of new businesses survive five years.

 - Entrepreneurship is a popular pathway for Canadians who want more out of their careers: About one in three Canadians like the idea of being their own boss, and one in five want to start their own business within five years.

-- Entrepreneurship is a powerful force driving innovation, productivity, job creation and economic growth: Small businesses account for over 75% of all private jobs created in Canada.
+- Entrepreneurship is a powerful force driving innovation, productivity, job creation and economic growth: small businesses account for over 75 percent of all private jobs created in Canada.

 Entrepreneurial opportunities are available in every sector of the economy to people with any type of educational and professional background.
 From athletes to architects, graphic designers to engineers, healthcare to IT professionals – our certificate helps you transform a business concept into a thoughtful plan of action.

 - Cumulative grade point average (GPA) of 1.67+